-- 1. state certificate of live birth as evidence of age, - 2. certificate of Baptism if the child was not baptized at St. Katharine of Siena, - 3. record of compliance with the State of Pennsylvania and local health regulations, with all appropriate immunizations, - 4. all pertinent academic information and educational testing from the last school attended, as well as the prior year's report card (for students applying for admission to grades K through 8), and - 5. registration fee.
+- 1. state certificate of live birth as evidence of age, - 2. certificate of Baptism if the child was not baptized at St. Katharine of Siena, - 3. record of compliance with the State of Pennsylvania and local health regulations, with all appropriate immunizations, - 4. all pertinent academic information and educational testing from the last school attended, as well as the prior year's report card (for students applying for admission to grades 1 through 8), and - 5. registration fee, see tuition and fee information on sksschool.org.